 Anxiety and Stress Management

-Traditional Therapeutic Applications
+Traditional Therapeutic Uses

 Herbalists have historically valued wild lettuce for:

-Traditional medicinal uses included:
+Traditional uses included:

 Bee Pollinating Historically Valued Wild Lettuce, an Ancient Remedy for Pain and Sleep Disorders.

 Most side effects are mild and dose-dependent.
-You’re more likely to experience them when using larger amounts or if you’re particularly sensitive to the herb’s active compounds.
+You’re more likely to experience them when using larger amounts or if you’re sensitive to the herb’s active compounds.

 Common reactions include:

-People with certain health conditions need extra caution:
+People with these conditions need extra caution:

 1. Healthline.
 “Wild Lettuce (Lactuca virosa): Pain Relief, Benefits and Risks.”, https://www.healthline.com/nutrition/wild-lettuce